Simply-Love/Simply-Love-SM5/README.md

 Players can now toggle whether or not they want to display the FA+ (15ms) window from the player options menu.

-All judgments support this emulation with the exception of GrooveNights at the moment.
+All judgments support this emulation.

 ![FA+ tracking](https://i.imgur.com/EXgS3Zn.png)